 - Business Analyst (unspecified type)

 Our Social Sciences degree progtam is a liberal arts major with a focus on courses from three social sciences departments.
 This major can be customized to meet your interests and personal or career goals.
 You will choose to concentrate in three areas from the list below and have the opportunity to take a variety of courses within those areas of study.
 Also available is a pre-education option for those preparing for a teaching career.

 Social Sciences Standard Major

-A minimum total of one hundred twenty credits (approximately forty courses) is required for a Bachelor of Arts degree with a major in social sciences.
-Of this total, students must choose a minimum of thirty-six credits (approximately twelve courses) from any three departments/programs below.
+A minimum total of 120 credits (approximately 40 courses) is required for a Bachelor of Arts degree with a major in social sciences.
+Of this total, students must choose a minimum of 36 credits (approximately 12 courses) from any three departments/programs below.
 All courses taken must be social sciences related.
 See our General Education program page for the remaining degree requirements.

 - Africana Studies (social sciences-related courses)

 - Gender, Sexuality, and Women's Studies (social sciences-related courses)